curiosag/picoservice/README.md

 # microservice
-An execution model for a few functional language constructs based on actors
+An execution model for some functional language constructs based on message passing with actors

 TODO: &&, ||

+lambdas in iffs -> komplizierte propagation von parametern?